-13 Gov. Code, § 6159(g).
+60 Gov. Code, § 6159(g).

-- 2. The trial court shall keep a record of all receipts issued.
+- d.
+The amount received. - 2.
+The trial court shall keep a record of all receipts issued.
 The trial court shall cancel or void the receipt if an associated payment made by check, money order, credit card, or debit card is later dishonored and returned unpaid by the bank. - 3.
 The trial court shall periodically monitor receipt sequence numbers to identify gaps and assure that all receipts are accounted for.